bberka/Modmail.NET/README.md

 # Possible Upcoming Features
 - Web UI and/or API to manage tickets and see transcript information
 - Support for multiple servers (groundwork is done)
-- Getting feedback from user when ticket closed
 - Encrpyt message information
 - Confirmation for close and opening tickets
 - Confirmation for sending attachments